google/fuzzer-test-suite/engine-comparison/README.md

 ```
 ${FTS}/engine-comparison/gcloud-creator.sh create
 ```
-Again, this step is optional, and `begin-experiment` will cam this automatically.
+Again, this step is optional, and `begin-experiment` will call this automatically.

 Similarly, when done for the day, one should call